CUPRA Tavascan vs Hyundai IONIQ 6

 The Verdict

-The CUPRA Tavascan takes 6 of 10 key spec categories.
+The CUPRA Tavascan takes 7 of 11 key spec categories and comes in at a lower price.
 If boot space matters, the CUPRA Tavascan has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions